Educational Resources and Facilities

 The museum is located on the first floor of Hubbard Hall.
 The building was named for General Thomas Hubbard of the Class of 1857, a benefactor of the College and financial supporter of Peary’s Arctic ventures.
 Generous donations from members of the Class of 1925, together with gifts from George B. Knox of the Class of 1929, a former trustee, and other interested alumni and friends, made the museum a reality.
 Ian M. White, who sailed with MacMillan in 1950, designed the museum’s first exhibitions.

 The Arctic Studies Center was established in 1985 as a result of a generous matching grant from the Russell and Janet Doubleday Foundation to endow the directorship of the center, in recognition of the Doubledays’ close relationship to MacMillan.
-The center links the resources of the museum and library with teaching and research efforts, and hosts lectures, workshops, symposia, and educational outreach programs.
+The center links the resources of the museum and library with teaching and research efforts, and hosts lectures, workshops, symposia, and educational outreach programs focused on contemporary Arctic developments; issues of environmental and social justice; indigenous knowledge; climate change; adaptation and resilience of small-scale societies; Inuit artistic and cultural endeavors; and the history of Arctic exploration reconsidered in light of issues of race and gender, technological developments, and colonialism.
 Continued support from the Doubleday Endowment, friends of the College, the Kane Lodge Foundation, Inc., and federal grants have allowed the College’s Arctic- and North Atlantic-focused programs to grow.
-Through course offerings, field research programs, student employment opportunities, and special events, the center promotes anthropological, archaeological, and environmental investigations of North Atlantic and Arctic regions.
+Through course offerings, field research programs, student employment opportunities, and special events, the center promotes anthropological, archaeological, political, artistic, and environmental investigations of North Atlantic and Arctic regions.

 Bowdoin has a deep and historic commitment to the role of the arts in a liberal education, which is supported by state-of-the-art facilities and numerous opportunities for participation in the vibrant student performance and art exhibition scene on campus.
 For students wishing to specialize in an artistic field, Bowdoin’s programs offer exceptional flexibility and the opportunity for in-depth study with recognized faculty.
 Bowdoin also hosts an exciting array of performances and exhibitions, bringing renowned artists and scholars to campus from all parts of the world.